wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 retrieval requests.

 - The URL of the API endpoints of the core banking system, which corresponds to the account's information retrieval requests, should be configured in the In sequences of the Accounts API.
+For more information, see [Configuring Sequence files](#configuring-sequence-files).

 In the Open Banking Accounts flow, WSO2 Open Banking manages the consent initiation and authorisation.
-When the TPP makes account information retrieval requests, the WSO2 Open Banking solution validates the consent request, and upon successful validation, the consent-related information is directed to the core banking system in the form of a header, **Account-Request-Information**.
+When the TPP makes account information retrieval requests, the WSO2 Open Banking toolkit validates the consent request, and upon successful validation, the consent-related information is directed to the core banking system in the form of a header.
+This header is known as **Account-Request-Information**.

 This header is a signed JWT, which needs to be decoded by the core banking system.
 A sample decoded JSON is given below:

 ```<decoded JSON for Accounts>```

-In the core banking system, the required validations should be performed and then the response is built, according to the
+In the core banking system, the required validations should be performed and then the response will be built according to the
 requirements of the Open Banking Accounts specification.

 ## Payments API